Cross Terrace: Description

-Cross Terrace is located on a ridge road in central Red Hill, and is visible from many Paddington vantage points to the south.
+Cross Terrace is located on a ridge road in central Paddington, and is visible from many Paddington vantage points to the south.
 It is set close to the street alignment at the front and is the most prominent dwelling in a street lined with traditional housing.

 It is a two-storeyed, timber framed and clad building with a gabled roof and double verandahs to front and back.

 Little remains of the original interior except the fireplaces.
 The ground floor has been converted into kitchen, dining, sitting, music and bathrooms and the first floor into bedrooms, around a wide open two-level gallery connected by a new central staircase.

 French doors opening to the front verandahs have been retained, but the plain stick balusters and frieze on the verandahs are recent, and the dormers have been removed.
 A double carport with twin gables is located in the centre front.

 Despite these changes the gabled, four level form remains intact, as well as the main openings and chimneystacks.

 Heritage listing

 Cross Terrace was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Cross Terrace is significant for its association with the closer settlement of the Red Hill area in the 1880s.
+Cross Terrace is significant for its association with the closer settlement of the Red Hill/Paddington area in the 1880s.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Cross Terrace is significant as the only known evidence of the late 19th century two-storeyed timber terrace house type to survive in Brisbane.

 The place is important because of its aesthetic significance.

 Cross Terrace is significant as a local landmark and for its contribution to the streetscape along Cairns Terrace.